Shahu II of Satara

 Shahu II (Shahu Bhonsle, /mr/; 1763 – 3 May 1808) was the seventh Chhatrapati of the Maratha Confederacy from 1777 until his death in 1808.
 During his reign, the Marathas won the First Anglo-Maratha War, but lost the Second Anglo-Maratha War.
 Mahadaji Shinde and the Peshwa were his closest counterparts.
 He died shortly afterwards.

+Early life and accession to the throne

+He was the son of Trimbakjiraje Bhosle.He was adopted by Rajaram II of Satara months before his death and after his death, Shahu became Chattrapathi in 1777 and ruled till his death in 1808.